 And finally, if my climber says take, I take.
 I assume she knows what she’s doing and my priority, plain and simple, is to make sure she is safe and feels heard.
 If she specifically asked for encouragement through fear, then I may ask, “Would you like to practice falling?”

 Like the top-rope belay situation, I don’t mind giving a tight belay or taking up when it’s ask of me.
 Again, what difference does it make to me, the belayer?
 The climber is the one who needs to figure out if she took because she was scared or because she was genuinely about to fall and didn’t want to yard back up the rope.

 I think the dynamic between couples becomes sticky if one of the partners feels the need to coach the other.
 The climber being coached might begin to feel she/he isn’t good enough for his/her partner.
 He/she may feel like his/her performance is being critiqued or judged.
 This kind of dynamic can turn a fun activity into a weird and stressful one real quick.
 Again, I think unless the climber specifically asks to be coached, unsolicited “pushing” can cause more harm than good.

 Be Attentive, Not Distracting

-This is another one I’m constantly working on!
+This is another one I’m constantly working on.
 When my climber’s warming up, I tend to be a little less strict with this etiquette.
 I talk to the people at the crag while belaying.
-But when my partner’s going for a project burn, I try to tune out other people’s conversations and focus only on the climbing.
+But when my partner’s going for a project burn, I try to tune out other people’s conversations and focus only on the climber.
 I know if I’m cruxing out on a climb, the last thing I want to be thinking about is my safety because I can hear my belayer talking to other people.

 Don’t Assume You’re Going First